-The research-based pharmaceutical industry’s unique role in researching and developing new medicines, biological products, and vaccines provides crucial support to global health efforts.
-INTERPAT and our members are committed to working in partnership with governments, intergovernmental bodies, non-governmental organizations, civil society organizations and others to share our experience and expertise on how to achieve a vibrant innovation ecosystem through effective incentives.
+Research and development in medicines, biological products, vaccines and health technologies should be available to everyone.
+Our role is to work in partnership with our members, governments, intergovernmental bodies, non-governmental organizations, civil society organizations and others to share our experience and expertise on how to achieve a vibrant innovation ecosystem.

-INTERPAT was originally set up in the 1960s, focused on senior IP professionals offering advice on intellectual property to the management of its member companies.
-It later gained momentum as a biopharmaceutical industry organisation in its own right.
+Interpat was originally set up in the 1960s, focused on senior IP professionals offering advice on intellectual property to the management of member companies.
+Since then, we’ve become a biopharmaceutical industry organisation in our own right.

-INTERPAT is unique amongst biopharmaceutical industry associations in that its Representatives are the senior IP or Patent counsel from its IP or Patents departments.
+We are unique amongst biopharmaceutical industry associations in that our Representatives are senior IP or patent counsel.
 These Representatives have extensive experience as both practising attorneys and senior managers, so we’re continually delivering expert, informed opinion and advice

 “Our objective is to promote effective intellectual Property (IP) protection throughout the world as a key incentive for sustainable innovation to advance global health.”